-7 Questions with… The Pembrokeshire Murders Alexandria Riley: 'If it was a film, you would think it was too far-fetched'
+7 Questions with… The Pembrokeshire Murders' Alexandria Riley: 'If it was a film, you would think it was too far-fetched'

-Alexandra Riley talks about ITV’s gripping three-part drama series The Pembrokeshire Murders, the true story of Detective Superintendent Steve Wilkins and serial killer John Cooper.
+Alexandria Riley talks about ITV’s gripping three-part drama series The Pembrokeshire Murders, the true story of Detective Superintendent Steve Wilkins and serial killer John Cooper.

-Alexandra Riley was only six when the first murder by serial killer John Cooper took place.
+Alexandria Riley was only six when the first murder by serial killer John Cooper took place.
 But she remembers distinctly the emotions when he was eventually convicted.

 “I remember that being a huge thing in our household.
 Because it was Wales, because it was so close to home, because it was so idyllic, you just never expected it to happen,” said Riley.